jpbruinsslot/docker-django/README.md

 suggestions, please fork the project, send a pull-request or create an issue.
 See TODO.md for issues that I'm currently working on.

-Stack that is being used:
+Stack that is being used: Docker, Fig, Nginx, Django, uWSGI, Postgresql
-Docker
-Fig
-Nginx
-Django
-uWSGI
-Postgresql

 ## Folder structure